GuruMaps/iOSManual/01-launching-the-application.md

 ![](/assets/map_location.png) ![](/assets/map_driving.png)

-Tip: if your location cannot be determined precisely, a blue circle also appears around the location marker.
+**Tip**: if your location cannot be determined precisely, a blue circle also appears around the location marker.
 The size of the circle depends on how accurately your location can be determined: the smaller the circle – the greater the accuracy.

 ### Tracking mode {#trackingMode}